theabrahamaudu/credit_card_default_predictor/README.md

 Feel free to reach out to me if you have any issues using the platform

 ## Improvements in the Works
-- [ ] Hyperparameter tuning
-- [ ] Better feature selection/engineering
+- [ ] Better feature engineering/selection
-- [ ] Try out over-sampling/under-sampling techniques on the dataset
-- [ ] Create class to hold info about all models so prediction function simply calls as necessary
 - [ ] Unit tests
 - [ ] Deployment to cloud
 - [ ] Full documentation